songyb111-gachon/someday-tools/README.md

 <p>
   <i>
-    * Note: It is optional but highly recommended to use <b>PyCharm</b> for Python development and <b>Rust Rover</b> for Rust development as the primary development environments for this project.
+    * Note: It is optional but highly recommended to use <b>PyCharm</b> for Python development and <b>RustRover</b> for Rust development as the primary development environments for this project.
 Both provide excellent tools for managing virtual environments, debugging, and organizing code efficiently.
   </i>
 </p>